kokkos/ISO-CPP-Papers/P0737r0_ExecContext.rst

     - Proposed definition of ExecutionContext *concept*
     - Proposed wait functions
+    - Proposed standard async execution context and executor
+    - Proposed interface for generating executors from execution context.
     - Interest in each of the suggested potential additions for initial insertion into Executors TS